-IMPORTANT: After you remove the HP Recovery partition, you can no longer use the Windows Refresh option, the Windows option to remove everything and reinstall Windows, or the HP Recovery Manager option.
+IMPORTANT: After you remove the HP Recovery partition, you can no longer use the Windows Refresh option or the Windows option to remove everything and reinstall Windows.
+In addition, you will not be able to perform System Recovery or Minimized Image Recovery from the HP Recovery partition.
 So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media on page 89.